 These individuals may experience an allergic reaction that ranges from moderate to severe symptoms.
 These symptoms may include persistent itchiness, red patches on the skin and problems with respiration.
 Medicated creams and oral antihistamines may help to alleviate these symptoms.

 Occasionally, a person will have a severe reaction to bed bug bites.
 In addition to itchy hives and a rash, these individuals also may suffer extreme difficulty with breathing.
 Immediate medical attention may be required to stop the reaction.

 People in Warminster may have a bed bug problem if they spot the following signs and symptoms:

-• Small spots of blood on bed sheets and pillow cases
+• Small spots of blood on sheets and pillows, indicating crushed bed bugs

 Anyone can reduce the chances of a bed bug infestation by taking some simple prevention steps, including:

 • Inspect hotel rooms for bed bugs, asking for a different room if an infestation is discovered

 • Check all secondhand furniture, clothing and luggage for bed bugs

 • Place mattresses and box springs in protective casings